hrennau/TopicTools/README.md

 Maintenance of topic tools requires the use of the BaseX processor ( http://basex.org ).
 The topic tools themselves can be used with any standards conformant XQuery processor offering a command-line interface, as for example the Saxon processor ( http://www.saxonica.com ).

-Source code and documentation will be added soon to this site, namely before February 13, the start of the conference xmlprague 2015 (http://xmlprague.cz).
+A comprehensive user manual is under construction and will be added soon.
+Until then, you may consider looking at the tutorials found in the doc folder - hopefully they suffice to get you started.